 Music therapy focuses both on listening to and playing music.
 The benefits of listening to music have been well-known for years.
 It affects moods, helps concentration, invokes memories, releases anxiety and stress, and can promote optimism and positive thinking.
 Playing music helps build skills by learning music theory and the operations and abilities of an instrument.
 As an educational tool, music helps replace substance cravings with a focus on healthily stimulating the mind.
 By setting goals for learning an instrument, recovering clients can watch their abilities improve and see how working hard at achieving their ambitions helps them recover.

 Creative Expression with Music Therapy

 Recovering alcoholics and drug abusers often find they have a tremendous amount of energy and time that was previously spent using substances.
-It is crucial that they find new ways to expend their energy and fill up their time.
+It is crucial that they find new ways to expend their energy and fill their time.
 Music offers people a unique form of expression.
 Anyone, no matter his or her background or experience, can learn to express feelings through music, playing instruments and singing songs.
-Music therapy can cater to individuals that thrive in focused study, as well as those who are more prone to improvised expression.
+Music therapy can cater to individuals that thrive in a focused study, as well as those who are more prone to improvised expression.
 Music is non-restrictive, and clients find that as their musical skills improve, their confidence, self-esteem, and recovery progresses as well.

 Bringing Others Together

 Music has always been a spiritual and social practice that brings groups of people together to listen and play.
 The groups at Best Drug Rehabilitation help bring recovering alcoholics and drug abusers together to replace their cravings and character defects with new and healthy skills.
 By learning to play music, recovering addicts work with instructors and other clients in a communal effort of encouragement and growth.
 Clients can also share their music with others, including fellow recovering members, counselors, program directors, family members, and friends.